AAhmed-SD/Cognea/migration_guide.md

 ## Prerequisites

-1. Ensure you have the required PostgreSQL extensions:
+1. Ensure you have the required Supabase extensions:
    ```sql
    CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
    CREATE EXTENSION IF NOT EXISTS "pgcrypto";